pawlowski-ai/PROMPT_GALLERY/jailbreaks/readme.md

 ## 🔍 Target Models

-All tests in this folder are conducted exclusively against public chat interfaces of the following models:
+All tests in this folder are conducted exclusively against public chat interfaces of the well known models.
 Model version and testing date are specified per prompt.

 ---